Kwahu: Geography

-Access into Kwahu begins from Kwahu jejeti which share boundary with Akyem jejeti (both communities are joint but separated by the Brim river) which is roughly 3 hours drive from the outskirts of Accra and approximately 140.9 km in distance.
+Access into Kwahu begins from Kwahu Jejeti, which shares a boundary with Akyem Jejeti (both communities are joint but separated by the Brim river), which is roughly 3 3-hour drive from the outskirts of Accra and approximately 140.9 km in distance.
 It lies midway in the road journey from Accra to Kumasi and serves as the gateway to a cluster of smaller towns set within the hills.
 Although the region doesn't have a lake or identical weather fauna, the mountainous profile resembles the Italian region overlooking Lago di Garda in Lombardy or the surroundings of Interlaken in Switzerland, with winding roads uphill towards Beatenberg.
 An aerial view of portions of the Allegheny Plateau in the United States provides another good description of Kwahu Country.

-Temperatures may trail the normal readings for Accra and other cities of Ghana by up to 3 points at daytime and drop further at night, making the weather in Kwahu relatively cooler and more pleasant.
+Temperatures may trail the normal readings for Accra and other cities of Ghana by up to 3 degrees at daytime and drop further at night, making the weather in Kwahu relatively cooler and more pleasant.
 The Afram River collects the major drainage of the Plateau and makes an impressive 100 km journey from Sekyere in Ashanti through Kwahu as a tributary to join the Volta Lake.
-Canoe fishing by is big business along the vast shoreline and beyond the smaller expanse of water stretch, the fertile grounds of the plains open into a huge agricultural paradise that is unquestionably one of Ghana's bread baskets.
+Canoe fishing is big business along the vast shoreline and beyond the smaller expanse of water stretches, the fertile grounds of the plains are a huge agricultural paradise that is unquestionably one of Ghana's bread baskets.